 The Best of The Carol Burnett Show: Volume One: Episode 14 (October 20, 1973)

 In this episode, guest Jack Weston matches up with Carol on a computer date, Carol sings “The Lady Is A Tramp“, and Harvey plays Dr. Jekyll–with none other than Carol as his Ms. Hyde.
+I absolutely love the ending of the sketch with Harvey, Carol, Vicki Lawrence & Lyle Waggoner!

 The Best of The Carol Burnett Show: Volume One: Episode 15 (December 8, 1973)